ZhecanJamesWang/Maze-Runner/README.md

     * Output: graph graphMap

 2. Search - generate and make solved paths
- a. dfs(): perform the depth first search on the graph
+ 1. dfs(): perform the depth first search on the graph
     * Input: Point currentLocation
     * Output: LinkedQueue pathToEndPoint
- b. bfs(): perform the breadth first search on the graph
+ 2. bfs(): perform the breadth first search on the graph
     * Input: Point currentLocation
     * Output: LinkedQueue pathToEndPoint
- c. optimal(): perform all the algorithms in the class, compare their steps and choose the fastest one
+ 3. optimal(): perform all the algorithms in the class, compare their steps and choose the fastest one
     * Input: N/A
     * Output: String Algname, LinkedQueue pathToEndPoint

 3. Visualizations - colored paths on the GUI to show progress (note: multiple classes)
- a.
-Frame Class
+ 1. Frame Class
- b.
-Panel Class
+ 2. Panel Class
- c. updateGraph Class
+ 3. updateGraph Class
- d. getSteps()
+ 4. getSteps()
    * Input: Queue steps

 4. Driver/User - take keyboard input or console commands to control movement (also deals with automatic computer input (for use in searches))
- a. getInput(): receive commands from user keyboard
+ 1. getInput(): receive commands from user keyboard
    * Input: keyboard presses (individually)
    * Output: LinkedQueue of saved commands
- b. sendCommands(): used so other functions can send movement instructions
+ 2. sendCommands(): used so other functions can send movement instructions
    * Input: command
    * Output: LinkedQueue of saved commands